Main Page Content

 A person who has influenced Juan’s education is Assistant Professor of Psychology Matthew Mulvaney.
 “When I did my thesis, I wanted to make sure that it was a significant contribution to the psychology literature regarding immigrant Hispanic families.
 It was a challenging process that involved countless hours of background reading, interviewing, and data analysis, and Dr. Mulvaney helped me ensure that I took all of the right steps.”

 Following his thesis, Juan continued research in several other areas in the social sciences, such as body image and social comparison, the social experience of persons with celiac disease, peer mentoring programs, cross-cultural psychology, and family systems.
-He has presented his research at various conferences, such as the National Science Foundation summer presentations, McNair National Conference, and Scholars Day at The College at Brockport.
+He has presented his research at various conferences, such as the National Science Foundation summer presentations, McNair National Conference, and Scholars Day at SUNY Brockport.
 Most recently, he presented at the National Conference of Undergraduate Research at the University of Wisconsin-La Crosse, presenting his honors thesis, “Acculturative Stress, Acculturation Gaps, and Family Dysfunction among Mexican-Migrant Farm-Worker Families.”

 As the recipient of the State University of New York Award for Student Excellence and the Sigma Xi Award for research in psychology, Juan continuously proves himself to be an extraordinary scholar.
 He is a member of the Brockport Honors Program, Alpha Kappa Delta sociology honor society, Psi Chi psychology honor society, and Alpha Chi honor society, which inducts only the top 10 percent of students in each academic field.
 Dr. Mulvaney states, “Juan is hard-working, intelligent, and absolutely committed to developing as a student in the field of psychology.
 He demonstrates an incredible capacity for research and uses his research as a tool to help improve the well-being of underserved communities."